Kholeka98/Performance-Evaluation/README.md

 8. Which product had the highest total revenue in a given year, and what was the total revenue for that product?

 ## Code
-I have attached a file [SQL Project]() containing the rest of the code.
+I have attached a file named [SQL Project]() containing the rest of the code.

 ```sql